-There are microwave ovens and a small refrigerator in BMIR.
-Please be considerate of others who use these appliances.
-A larger refrigerator (shared by many people) is in the kitchen on the main 2nd floor hallway.
+There are microwave and toaster ovens and a small refrigerator in the BMIR area.
+Coffee and tea are available as well.
+Please be considerate of others who use these appliances and keep the area clean.
+A larger refrigerator (shared by the entire second floor) is in the kitchen on the main 2^{nd} floor hallway.

 General office supplies for academic use at Stanford are kept in the hall closet.
 If you need something that is not in the closet, or need an ergonomic item, etc., please ask Student Services staff for assistance.